 Technology projects should not be designed around specific software.
 Projects should have a strategic and practical impact across the entire organization, and can include (but are not limited to): Leadership: Culture and Change Management, Digital Strategy, Social Media, IT Planning, Data Management, Metrics and Evaluation, Fundraising Campaigns.
 If you have questions about a project you’d like to focus on during an Annenberg Alchemy Tech cohort, please contact NTEN’s Education Director, Ash Shepherd, at [email protected].

 Annenberg Alchemy Tech is provided to participants free of charge.

-No. Annenberg Alchemy Tech is open to organizations that are Annenberg Alchemy program alumni based in Los Angeles County.
+No. Annenberg Alchemy Tech is open to organizations that are Annenberg Alchemy program alumni based in the Greater Los Angeles Region.

 Annenberg Alchemy Tech is delivered through a mix of on- and offline educational programs, trainings and workshops by NTEN faculty and tech partners in L.A.
 As a cohort, participants have a private online group for discussions and file sharing.
 Regular webinars, expert feedback sessions and regular group discussions will take place mostly online and by phone.
 In-person workshops will be planned to enhance and support learning.

 Annenberg Alchemy Tech is a six-month program.
 During Term I (the first 10 weeks), participants can expect to spend 3-4 hours each week with educational programs online and homework materials.
 The remainder of the cohort period, Term II, is spent incubating, supporting and advancing projects, so much of the time commitment depends on the type of and depth of your project.
 We recommend expecting anywhere from 3-4 hours per month.